List of Marvel Comics characters: W: Evangeline Whedon

 Evangeline "Vange" Whedon is a character, a mutant appearing in American comic books published by Marvel Comics.
 Whedon is a lawyer who possesses the mutant ability to transform into a dragon.
 Her first appearance was in X-Treme X-Men #21.

-Vange Whedon is a lawyer and a member of the Mutant Rights Coalition (or Mutant Rights League).
-Her ability to shapeshift is triggered when she comes in contact with blood.
+Whedon is a lawyer and a member of the Mutant Rights Coalition (or Mutant Rights League).
+Her ability to shapeshift is primarily triggered when she comes in contact with blood.
 Evangeline used to be a successful prosecutor until others learned that she was a mutant.
 She was fired instantly and evicted from her apartment the next day.
 Her fiancé left her with an e-mail and her family disowned her.

-When the X-Men Bishop and Sage were being held in police custody, Whedon and the Mutant Rights League staged a protest for their release.
-While Evangeline was talking to Detective Cardones, a human struck the detective with a brick.
-The blood from the wound dripped on to Whedon, and caused her to shapeshift involuntarily.
-She transformed into a beast that resembled a dragon, and was out of control.
-Sage was able to stop Vange momentarily, while Bishop calmed her down enough to revert to her human form.

-Evangeline was called to Los Angeles when the X-Men needed legal help.
-Evangeline succeeded in getting Marie D'Ancanto, an anti-mutant terrorist, given a second chance by the X-Men, under probation and hired her as an assistant.
-Evangeline also helped the X-Men against a lawyer secretly working for the psychic mutant Elias Bogan.
-X-Men: The 198 Files reveals that she kept her powers after the "Decimation" of the mutant population – the government considers her a 'Significant' national security threat.
-She currently still acts as the X-Men's lawyer.
-Later, after the Second Coming crossover, she is seen as Teon's lawyer and defends him in court to keep him from being returned to the custody of his parents.
+Whedon retained her powers after the "Decimation" of the mutant population – the government considers her a 'Significant' national security threat.
+She works as the X-Men's lawyer.
+After the Second Coming crossover, Whedon defends Teon Macik to keep him from being returned to the custody of his parents.

 Vange Whedon is a metamorph and can transform herself into a red dragon.
 This can be triggered consciously or by the presence of blood.